AviatrixSystems/Docs/HowTos/CloudN_workflow.rst

 Q: Does Managed CloudN have Aviatrix High-Performance (Insane) mode supported?

 Ans: Yes.
-When a Managed CloudN device attaches to an Aviatrix Transit gateway with HA function enabled, High-Performance (Insane) mode tunnels to both primary and backup transit gateways are built automatically.
+When a Managed CloudN device attaches to an Aviatrix Transit Gateway with HA function enabled, High-Performance (Insane) mode tunnels to both primary and backup Transit Gateways are built automatically.

 Q: Can Managed CloudN solution support Azure ExpressRoute?